andesyv/cvr-mods/README.md

 # Sticky Menu
 A small ChilloutVR mod that makes the menu follow your view.
 It also enables you to grab the menu as a prop and position the menu around in space.
 Uses [MelonLoader](https://github.com/LavaGang/MelonLoader).

+**Note:** Menu position / rotation locking is currently broken for VR.
+Working on it.

 ## Installing
 Just add the dll file to the mods folder.